Table of Contents

 Curricular Action Forms

-To submit a new course or course alteration, please visit Montclair State University’s Course Submissions / Course Actions Database.
+To submit a new course or course alteration, please visit Montclair State University’s NEST Portal / Curriculum Development Resources.

 View the Course Approval Effective Schedule.